Praśna Mārga: Book 2

 Who can study praśna?

 Anyone with a sincere interest in learning can study praśna.
 Practicing astrologers, students of Vedic, Hellenistic, or Western astrology, students of Ayurveda, and students of medical astrology will derive immense benefit from taking this course.
-That said, this is an intermediate level course and I recommend students have completed Science of Light Level 1 or the equivalent to get the most out of the experience.
+That said, this is an intermediate level course.
 Students of non-Vedic backgrounds are more than welcome to join and are encouraged to bring outside views and diversity to the classroom.
 However, anyone can benefit from diving into such profound teachings at any stage in their journey and eager beginners are welcome to join if they have taken my 6-week Intro Course.

 What to prepare